yattias/scy/sources/external/electricity/readme.txt

 Model output in JSON format.
 In top level there are elements:
  * content - part "content" in ELO
- * username - constant "username"
+ * username - entered by user
  * password - constant "password"
  * language - constant "en"
  * country - constant "country"